mattyhakin/over-to-airfryer/README.md

 You can now add the app to your home screen on mobile or desktop.

 The app works offline after your first visit — perfect for kitchens with spotty Wi-Fi.

+> ⌨️ Tip: Press `Ctrl + D` to bookmark the web app for quick access.

 ---